vishnux/FaceID/README.md

 ## Contribute

 Contributions to the FaceID project are welcome!
-If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.

-You can open an [issue](https://github.com/vishnux/FaceID/issues) or [pull request](https://github.com/vishnux/FaceID/pulls).
+If you have any ideas, bug fixes, or enhancements, feel free to submit an [issue](https://github.com/vishnux/FaceID/issues) or [pull request](https://github.com/vishnux/FaceID/pulls).

 Here are some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).